The University is committed to implementing and promoting waste minimisation practices and behaviour among staff, students and the wider community.

 Waste Educator Ratty the Recycler, (also known as Rore Kiore) is a plasticine mascot designed by FASS student, Amy Ninnes.
 A competition was held for students to create an engaging logo or figure, in our effort to educate and raise awareness on environmental issues.

 Faculty of Worms

-On campus, we have an industrial-sized worm farm, colloquially known as the 'Faculty of Worms'.
+We have a commercial-sized worm farm, colloquially known as the 'Faculty of Worms'.
 This system can contend with 3 tonnes of paper and food waste per annum.
-After 4 months, the decomposed matter is put on the University gardens as a rich fertiliser.
+After 6 months, the decomposed matter is put on the University gardens as fertiliser.
 Other initiatives to reduce organic waste include, the placement of smaller worm farms and compost bins around campus.

 Getting creative with our recycling bins